Machine Learning and Deep Learning

 Objectives

-• Give a general overview of ML/DL with Python????
+• Get a general overview of ML/DL with Python.

-• Get general overview of installed ML/DL tools at HPC2N, UPPMAX, and LUNARC
+• Get a general overview of installed ML/DL tools at HPC2N, UPPMAX, and LUNARC.

-• Code along and demos (Kebnekaise, Rackham/Snowy, Cosmos)
+• Code along and demos (Kebnekaise, Rackham/Snowy, Cosmos and Tetralith).

-While Python does not run fast, it is still well suited for machine learning and deep learning.
+Python is well suited for machine learning and deep learning.
 For instance, it is fairly easy to code in, and this is particularly useful in ML/DL where the right solution is rarely known from the start.
 A lot of tests and experimentation is needed, and the program usually goes through many iterations.
 In addition, there are a lot of useful libraries written for ML and DL in Python, making it a good choice for this area.

 Some of the most used libraries in Python for ML/DL are: